-Mortgage refinance rates in 2020 have remained near record-lows for the most part, but there are still some home owners out there that may want to refinance before rates rise further.
+Mortgage refinance rates in 2023 have soared to 20-year highs.
+There are still some homeowners out there that may want to refinance before mortgage rates rise further.

 Even with higher interest rates, you still can save money on fees and closing costs when you do your mortgage refinance.
 This can end up saving you quite a bit both up front and over time.